Calcium Supplements: History, Benefits, Myths, Dangers and More!

 If you want to read more about the absorption of calcium supplements, check out our dedicated “Calcium Absorption” page.

 We covered– and debunked –three common myths about calcium supplements in the previous section.
 But what we haven’t touched on just yet are the side effects associated with calcium supplements.

 After all, you may have heard about some worrying calcium supplement side effects.
 Side effects like an increased risk of a heart attack and stroke.
-And even increased rates of osteoporosis.
+And even increased rates of bone loss.
 So is it true?